Table of Contents[Show]

 Smart contracts are self-executing and contain predetermined conditions.
 No one can change a smart contract once it’s live.
 For example, if a developer has designed a smart contract to send a specified amount of funds from one party to another on a certain day, that is exactly what it will do as long as the funds are available for transfer.

 Smart contracts running on open blockchains, like Ethereum, are accessible to anyone.
 That means that anyone can scrutinise and audit a smart contract.
-Reading code is nevertheless a more technical task, and the public has to trust those with the skill to do the inspections on their behalf.
+Reading code is nevertheless a more technical task, and the public has to trust those with the skill to do the inspections.

 That said, using DeFi applications is as easy as visiting a website and connecting the required cryptocurrency wallet.
-For instance, to use Uniswap, you simply have to open the Uniswap website on your browser and connect your Ethereum wallet (containing some ETH).
+For instance, to use Uniswap, users simply have to open the Uniswap website on a browser and connect the Ethereum wallet (containing some ETH).

 To better understand how decentralised finance works, we can breakdown its components as follows: